-- Connect a device with HDMI support to the HDMI-Out port. - 2.
+- 1. Connect a device with HDMI support to the HDMI-Out port. - 2.
 Click Start, and click Control Panel (or point to Settings and click Control Panel). - 3.
 Click Sound (Hardware and Sound). - 4.
-Click Playback (tab), and double-click SyncMaster. - Click the SyncMaster Properties tabs and adjust the settings as per your requirements. - 6.
-Click OK to close the Sound ocontrol panel.
+Click Playback (tab), and right-click the attached HDMI supported display device. - 5.
+You can adjust the settings from the menu.